Nearshoring vs. Offshoring: The importance of buffer stocks for flexible production processes – Image: Xpert.Digital

 🤖 Technological influences and modern approaches

-Digitalization and new technologies are having a significant impact on supply chain and inventory management:
+Digitalization and new technologies have a significant impact on supply chain and inventory management:

-This approach aims to minimize inventory by delivering materials exactly when they are needed.
-This reduces storage costs but increases the dependency on a smooth supply chain.
+This approach aims to minimize inventory by delivering materials precisely when needed.
+This reduces storage costs but increases dependence on a smooth supply chain.

 Predictive Analytics